-Now let’s get into my reasons for traveling to Budapest alone!
+Now let’s get into my specific guide geared toward traveling to Budapest alone!

 Nope, as a visitor, you will need to decide if you want to stay in Buda or Pest.

 Trust me, you’ll be fine booking the place of your choice as long as you carefully read the reviews ahead of time.
 You may want to reserve in advance if you’re visiting during “high season,” namely the summer months.

 Meanwhile, if you’re not a hostel person or want a smaller accommodation, then your biggest decision will be whether or not you want to base yourself in Buda or Pest.
 Honestly, Buda and Pest really do have two different personalities, which I think adds to the city’s coolness.